The Great American Bike Race

 The Sanford Health Foundation Great American Bike Race (GABR) is a fun and impactful way for people to raise money for local children.
 The stationary bike race began in the Bismarck-Mandan community in North Dakota in 1997 and has since become a tradition across the Sanford Health footprint.

-That instinct was right.
-The first race had 10 bikes set up at Gateway Mall in Bismarck.
-Since then, the event has grown to be one of the largest of its kind in the United States, with more than 1,500 cyclists participating annually.
+Starting with just 10 bikes in Bismarck's Gateway Mall, the event has grown to be one of the largest of its kind in the United States, with more than 1,500 cyclists participating annually.

 Please join us and...
 Do it for the kids!